 Vault is fully integrated with Gmail and Google Groups.
-Thus when you’re searching for email with Vault, you're actually searching your organization’s message archive.
+Thus when you’re searching for messages with Vault, you're actually searching your organization’s message archive.
 This means:

-- Messages are available in Vault as soon as they're received by Gmail or posted to a Group.
+- Messages are available to Vault as soon as they're received by Gmail or posted to a Group.

 - You can use the same familiar search operators you use with Gmail.